maryletteroa/maryletteroa.github.io/_posts/2024-11-28-cumulative-table.md

 		, case when t.year is not null then t.class
 			else l.class end as class
-		, case when t.year is not null then true else false end as is_active , coalesce(t.year, l.current_year + 1) as current_year
+		, case when t.year is not null then true else false end as is_active
+		--- compute current year
+		, coalesce(t.year, l.current_year + 1) as current_year

-	from last_year l
+	--- use full other join is always used from last_year l
 	full outer join this_year t
 	on l.id = t.id;